 ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

-ACTA’s fifth edition highlights the disconnect between perception and reality at America's colleges and universities.Continue Reading >>
+ACTA’s sixth edition highlights the disconnect between perception and reality at America's colleges and universities.Continue Reading >>

 Much has been made of the University of Alabama at Birmingham’s (UAB) decision to end an unsustainable football program.
 Of all the commentary that came out in the days after the announcement, however, George R. La Noue’s blog post on the matter may be the best.
 Rather than focusing on the...Continue Reading >>